mjsandagi/noughtsandcrosses-ai/README.md

 ```

-Note that it may take a short while for the board/move to appear, as the AI runs the minimax algorithm on an empty board
+Note that it may take a short while for the board/move to appear, as the AI runs the minimax algorithm on an empty board.

 ## An unbeatable AI using the Minimax Algorithm